-'There's no problem,' he said, ‘but first you need to hear the rest of your story.’
+'There's no problem,' he said, ‘unless you consider it such.
+But first, you need to hear the rest of your story.’

-‘What do you mean, rest of my story?’
+‘What do you mean, the rest of my story?’

-‘The part where we ended,’ Mo said.
-‘But didn't really end; actually it's the beginning!
-We've been careful to prepare you for this ever since you arrived here in order for you to be ready for what we have to tell you.
-It will answer why things here with us sometimes seem be so… ah, different.
-It will also help you to understand where you can find your pendent and cross.'
+‘The part where we ended,' he said.
+‘But it didn't end.
+In reality; it's just the beginning… the beginning to your new life.
+What we are about to tell you will explain this and why things now might seem so… ah, different.
+It will also help you find where you can find your pendent and cross.'

-‘You see James,’ Mo said, ‘it's like this: that little allegory, as you call it, merges with your space/time reality more than you know, having little to do with the way you normally think.
-This is not about analyzing…. this is about knowing.
+‘You see James,’ Mo said, ‘it's like this: that little metaphor, as you call it, has more to do with your current space/time reality than you realize.
+It was all about your destiny.’

-‘A while ago, you were wondering why you woke up from your dream in a panic.
-There was reason why, but your dream didn't tell what it was.
-That's why you don't know.
-But now it's time you find out.’
+‘The one you were destined for, James.
+You said you wondered why you woke up from this dream in a panic.
+Your dream didn't tell you why.
+It took you to the brink, but no further.
+That's why you don't know what happened.
+But now it's time for you to find out.’

 ‘What more is there to find out; I woke up… dream’s over!’

-‘Sorry, I still have no idea what you are going on about.’
+‘Sorry, but I have no idea what you are going on about.’

-‘Subliminally you do,’ Mo said, ‘but your conscious mind doesn’t wish to hear about it.
-So to make this easier, tell us first what you remember happening before that.
+‘That’s because your mind doesn’t wish to relive this trauma.
+But it must.
+So, tell us, James, what was happening as you approached the Summit.
 Close your eyes; go deeply within.
 Take your time… what do you see?’

-‘Well, I remember it was a very tough scramble the last leg of the ascent.
+‘All I remember is that it was a very tough scramble up the last leg to the Summit.
 I was really knackered!
-So I had a long rest in the ravine before going the distance.
-Then, as I got closer to the summit, I saw something that was most extraordinary.
+I remember I had a rest in the ravine before going the distance.
+Then, as I got closer, I saw something that was most extraordinary.

-'At first it appeared there were two or three shimmering orbs than I imagined as aliens from space, not that I actually believe in any of that.
-But the bright lights had me curious.
+'At first, it appeared there were two or three shimmering orbs that I imagined as aliens from space; not that I actually believe in any of that.
+But still, the bright lights had me curious.
 I was anxious to pass over to the other side of the chasm so I could find out what was going on.
-But crossing this chasm seemed too treacherous, so I took another route.
-It was strange; like I was having a vision of where to go with a voice directed me towards a hidden fissure in the precipice.
-That's how I made it up the summit from the left side of the chasm.
-Likely, it was just my imagination, but it seemed most peculiar at the time.’
+But crossing it seemed too treacherous, so I took another route.
+It was strange...
+I thought I heard a voice and vision directing me towards a hidden fissure in the precipice.
+That's how I made it up the summit by circumventing the chasm.
+Obviously, that was just my imagination, but at the time it seemed most peculiar.'

 ‘But don’t you also remember taking another route too,’ Mo asked; ‘the one across the chasm?’

-‘That’s interesting you should ask that.
+‘It’s interesting you should mention that.
 I remember crossing a chasm somewhere along the way, very much like this chasm below.’

-'Close your eyes again, James,' Mo said, 'and this time take a really deep breath, then relax and tell us what you see.
+'Close your eyes once again, James,' Mo said, 'and this time take another deep breath, relax for a moment then tell us what you see.
 What happened as you were crossing the ledge to the other side?'

 ‘I’m not sure.’